top of page

 Transparency You Can Count On

-One major concern with corporate board-and-train programs is the lack of visibility into where your dog is staying.
-Often, these programs don’t allow you to see the trainer’s home or facility, leaving you wondering about your dog’s environment, care, and daily routine.
-Red Flag number 1: if you do not drop and pick up your dog at the training facility.
-All trainers that train your dog when you are not around should be transparent about the living situation, training environment and overall care of your pet.
-Some trainers meet you in a park, you drop off your dog and they take them to their home.
-Watch out for this, i know your dogs are your family and you wouldn't drop your kid off with a stranger in a park to go to their daycare.
+Red Flag Number 1: If you cannot drop off and pick up your dog at the training facility, be cautious.
+All trainers who train your dog when you are not around should be transparent about the living situation, training environment, and overall care of your pet.
+Some trainers meet you in a park, take your dog, and then transport them to their home.
+Be wary of this practice; your dogs are family, and you wouldn’t drop your child off with a stranger in a park for daycare.

 Rooted in Our Community